haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg.md

 # Best practice guide

-**A must read when starting to use our software!**
+**A must-read when starting to use our software!**

-HADDOCK is a powerful tool, however to reach its full potential it must be wisely used.
+HADDOCK is a powerful tool, however, to reach its full potential it must be wisely used.
 Thus **the best practice guide shows how to run HADDOCK in a sensible and rational manner.**
 Which settings are best used in which scenario and which on the other hand are better avoided?
-This best practice guide will guide you through all possible scenarios with related settings linked with tutorials of the newest HADDOCK version, published articles and protocols from our group.
+This best practice guide will guide you through all possible scenarios with related settings linked with tutorials of the newest HADDOCK version, published articles, and protocols from our group.

 <hr>